Endless options to explore Western Australia by boat

 Sailing or cruising the Swan River

-Million-dollar views of Perth’s iconic city skyline can be enjoyed by day or night on the waters of the Swan River.
+Million-dollar views of Perth’s iconic city skyline and Elizabeth Quay can be enjoyed by day or night on the waters of the Swan River.
 River cruises run regularly between Perth’s Barrack Street Jetty, Perth Zoo, the historic port city of Fremantle and WA’s oldest wine region, the Swan Valley.

 Sailing and yachting are also popular pastimes on the Swan and Canning Rivers, where flat water and gutsy sea breezes create ideal conditions.
 Yacht clubs and hire companies dot the shoreline from Perth to Fremantle – some running twilight sailing competitions during the summer months.